Epiphania Sacred Arts

 Trauma-Informed Recovery

-Inspired by principles grounded in Twelve-Step traditions and attuned to the complexities of generational and social trauma, I seek to support healing as an embodied, relational and reflective process—open to each person’s unfolding journey and the enduring, life-giving impulse that guides recovery.
+Inspired by principles grounded in Twelve-Step traditions and attuned to the complexities of generational and social trauma.

 Art/Life, Theopoetics & Ethical Aesthetics

-Inspired by the vision of luminaries, such as Linda Mary Montano, Marina Abramovic, Cecilia Vicuña, bell hooks, and Deborah J. Haynes, who blur the boundaries between the sacred and the secular, the personal and the social, and the ethical and the aesthetic.
+Inspired by the vision of luminaries, such as Linda Mary Montano, Marina Abramovic, Cecilia Vicuña, bell hooks, and Deborah J. Haynes, who blur the boundaries between sacred and the secular, personal and the social, and ethical and the aesthetic.